Do I own my FindLaw website? Can I host the website myself if I leave FindLaw?

-Previously, we shared about what you need to know about FindLaw’s contracts.
-However, this article’s focus is in regards to how FindLaw’s MSA addresses their obligation to create a website and subsequent content.
+Previously, we shared what you need to know about FindLaw’s contracts.
+However, this article’s focus is in regard to how FindLaw’s MSA addresses their obligation to create a website and subsequent content.

 So, what happens if you wanted to leave the services agreement?
 Well, it’s not that easy.
 Since the site and content are hosted through their proprietary system, it’s not something you can just easily export and move elsewhere.

 Rather than get you and/or your firm setup with its own CMS and therefore having the ability to change and adjust as needed, their efforts show that they want your firm on their network where they can have complete control.

 The other aspect to recognize with the MSA is the content.
 If the content was created by or through FindLaw, they may not release that content until your account with them is paid in full.
 In short, they may opt to retain controlling interest in your website and its content, and are asking you to pay for it as if it’s a leasing agreement.